fastapi/sqlmodel/docs/databases.md

 ### A single file database

 A database could be a single file called `heroes.db`, managed with code in a very efficient way.
-An example would be SQLite, more about that on a bit.
+An example would be SQLite, more about that in a bit.

 ![database as a single file](/img/databases/single-file.svg)